eneamilo91/asaasas/regularization.md

 # L1 Regularization Explained: Mechanics, Pros, and Cons

 ![L1 vs L2 Regularization](https://media.licdn.com/dms/image/v2/C5612AQGik9PIOCdcoA/article-inline_image-shrink_1000_1488/article-inline_image-shrink_1000_1488/0/1527462045954?e=1751500800&v=beta&t=EYXM-8B2J9g9VydUNqNpOkrguMB1jnlkpOINT-AUb48)
 *L1 regularization (Lasso) tends to create sparse models by pushing some weights to zero.
-[Image Source]*

 Regularization techniques are essential tools in machine learning to prevent overfitting.
 Today, we'll dive into **L1 regularization** (also called Lasso regularization) to understand how it works and when to use it.